QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Related Work

 \subsection{Availability Attacks}

 Confidentiality, integrity, and availability, also known as the CIA triad, are a model that that typically serves as the basis for the development of security systems~\cite{samonas2014cia}.
 In the context of DNNs, adversarial attacks targeting integrity~\cite{szegedy2013intriguing,goodfellow2014explaining,moosavi2016deepfool,moosavi2017universal,sitawarin2018darts,xu2020adversarial,zolfi2021translucent,zolfi2022adversarial} and confidentiality~\cite{behzadan2019adversarial,joud2021review} have received a great deal of research attention over the last few years.
 However, adversarial attacks that target the availability of these models have only recently gained the attention of the ML research community.
 Shumailov~\etal~\cite{shumailov2021sponge} were the pioneers in this area, introducing the sponge examples attack, a technique that primarily targets the efficiency of vision and NLP models.
-This approach exploits the data sparsity assumption that allows GPU acceleration and maximizes the number of GPU operations and memory accesses, which leads to an increase in the inference time.
-Employing the attack vector proposed in that work, Cina~\etal~\cite{sponge_poisoning} proposed sponge poisoning, a method aimed at degrading the performance of models by subjecting them to a sponge attack during the training phase.
-Further extending the applicability of the sponge attack, Boutros~\etal~\cite{boutros2020neighbors} adapted the technique for FPGA devices, performing an adversarial attack that integrates malicious circuits to induce voltage drops, thereby generating timing faults in the targeted deep learning accelerators.
-Another noteworthy extension of the sponge was presented by Boucher~\cite{boucher2022bad} who introduced an adversarial attack on NLP models using invisible characters and homoglyphs, which, while undetectable to humans, can significantly alter the model's output.
+The authors propose to exploit: \textit{(i)} computation dimensions - expanding the internal representation size of inputs/outputs; and \textit{(ii)} data sparsity - forcing non-zero activations against the zero-skipping multiplications acceleration technique.
+Both attacks lead to increased energy consumption and inference time.
+Employing the data sparsity attack vector, Cina~\etal~\cite{sponge_poisoning} proposed sponge poisoning, a method aimed at degrading models' throughput by subjecting them to a sponge attack during the training phase.
+Another noteworthy extension of the sponge examples (computation dimension vulnerability) was presented by Boucher~\cite{boucher2022bad}, who introduced an adversarial attack on NLP models using invisible characters and homoglyphs, which, while undetectable to humans, can significantly affect the model's throughput.